 - Treat the stain.
 Gently rub in OMO Auto Liquid.

 - Wash at 30C.
 A higher temperature could set the stain.

 - Check, soak and repeat as needed.
 If the stain is still there, try soaking the garment for a few hours or overnight in a solution of OMO liquid and cool water before putting it through the wash again.

-If you’d like to know more, you can find more information on removing red wine stains on cotton and other fabrics here.
+If you’d like to know more, find more information on removing red wine stains on cotton and other fabrics.